-Sara Raza is the Guggenheim UBS MAP Curator for the Middle East and North Africa for the Guggenheim New York Museum.
-She has curated independent exhibitions of visual art (2004-2015) internationally, in both an independent and institutional curatorial capacity for museums, festivals and biennials, focusing on global art practices from Asia and the Middle East.
+Sara Raza the former Guggenheim UBS MAP Curator for the Middle East and North Africa has curated exhibitions of visual art art and culture for over a decade (2004-2018) internationally, in both an independent and institutional capacity, for museums, festivals and biennials, focusing on global art practices from Asia and the Middle East.
 She has also curated a number of public programmes of artist talks and symposia to accompany her projects.

 But a Storm Is Blowing from Paradise, Solomon R. Guggenheim Museum April-October 2016 (group show).
 Through painting, drawing, sculpture, installation, and video, But a Storm Is Blowing from Paradise: Contemporary Art of the Middle East and North Africa presents a spectrum of artistic voices and critical concerns from a rapidly evolving region.
 Interwoven with questions around the Middle East and North Africa’s colonial histories, the exhibition investigates themes such as movement, migration, architecture, and the process of uncovering hidden ideas or “conceptual contraband.”Participating artists include: Abbas Akhavan, Kader Attia, Ergin Çavuşoğlu, Ali Cherri, Ori Gersht, Mariam Ghani, Joana Hadjithomas and Khalil Joreige, Rokni Haerizadeh, Susan Hefuna, Iman Issa, Nadia Kaabi-Linke, Hassan Khan, Mohammed Kazem, Ahmed Mater, Zineb Sedira, and Ala Younis.